TNPLR/OHCS/README.md

 OHCS can encrypt and decrypt a string by changing the carry of a string.
 OHCS randomly insert lots of chars into a string.
 Therefore, OHCS can encrypt the same string to different string.
 # Notice
-The compiler needs to support c++14 standard
+The compiler needs to support c++11 standard
 # INSTALL
 Please read INSTALL before installing the program.
+Please use visual studio C++ compiler or g++ compiler
 # Bugs
 No known bugs